leafac/oose-2019-www.jhu-oose.com/quiz/index.md

 # [Quiz with Answers](quiz.pdf)

+# Clarifications Shown During Quiz

+In **§ Architecture of a Web Application, 1 & 2**, we mean _in which machines_ the server & client are running.

+In **§ Architecture of a Web Application, 5**, you can answer the roles of these components in general, for any web application, if you don’t want to be specific about TODOOSE.

+In **§ Class Diagram**, a manager may allow _specific developers_ to see _specific lists_.

+The blank pages are for you to draw the diagrams.

 # Review Session

 [**Video**](https://github.com/jhu-oose/2019-students/releases/download/lectures-videos/oose--lectures--quiz-review-session.mp4){:data-proofer-ignore="true"} <small title="You must be a registered student logged into GitHub to see this.">🔒</small>